image-source-control/image-source-control/readme.txt

 > I might not always be able to work on feature requests or fix buxes, but you can submit them to the github repository.
 > I will definitely review them there.
 > https://github.com/webgilde/image-source-control

-For changes in WordPress 5.0 and the block editor see [this post](https://wordpress.org/support/topic/gutenberg-support-27/).

 **Image Sources Lists**